|Germany vs Turkey, Mesut Özil vs|

 Yunus Mallı (Turkey), Ceyhun Gülselam (Turkey), Mehmet Ekici (Turkey), Serhat Akın (Turkey) Cenk Tosun (Turkey), Gökhan Töre (Turkey), Emre Can (Germany), Sefa Yılmaz(Turkey), Mehmet Yozgatlı(Turkey), Turgay Tapu(Uncapped)

--- I have four goalkeeper: Aykut Erçetin, Volkan Ünlü, Turgay Tapu and Gunay Guvenc.
-I know very little about them.
+-- I have four goalkeeper: Aykut Erçetin, Volkan Ünlü, Turgay Tapu and Gunay Guvenc, but I know very little about them.
 I dropped Turgay Tapu because he was the only one without any experience at the upper division in either Germany or Turkey.

 -- There are many selections for the leftback position.
 I selected Hasan Ali Kaldırım over Volkan Yamen and Malik Fathi.